 Check out some of Martha's recordings on her website.
 The GPFS is thrilled to be partnered with such a fabulous musician and teacher for our Flute Academy.

-Flute Academy 2021 also welcomes Body Mapping Specialist Dr. Lisa Marsh.
-Dr. Marsh directs the Coordinate Movement Program at Portland State University.
+Flute Academy 2021 also welcomed Body Mapping Specialist Lisa Marsh.
+Lisa directs the Coordinate Movement Program at Portland State University.
 Her classes focus on mind body connections for increased artistry.
-Dr. Marsh has a somatic education that includes 19 years as a Registered Nurse in the fields of Neurosurgery and Emergency Medicine, 8 years of piano technique study at the Taubman Institute of Piano and 10 years of study of the Alexander Technique and Body Mapping with Barbara Conable.
+Lisa has a somatic education that includes 19 years as a Registered Nurse in the fields of Neurosurgery and Emergency Medicine, 8 years of piano technique study at the Taubman Institute of Piano and 10 years of study of the Alexander Technique and Body Mapping with Barbara Conable.